-SMR 12.Prevention, Control and Eradication of Transmissible Spongiform Encephalopathies (TSE)
+SMR 9.
+Prevention, Control and Eradication of Transmissible Spongiform Encephalopathies (TSE)

 The aim of these requirements is to minimize the risk posed to human and animal health by certain transmissible spongiform encephalopathies (TSEs).
-They apply to you if you keep farmed animals.

 Farmers must comply with the provisions of Articles 7, 11, 12, 13, and 15 of Regulation (EC) No 999/2001 of the European Parliament and of the Council laying down rules for the prevention, control and eradication of transmissible spongiform encephalopathies as implemented by the TSE Regulations (Northern Ireland) 2010.